churchlab/Vascularized-Organoids/Fig4_scRNAseq/README.md

 Scripts generates figures and data using data/meta folders.
 Runs natively in R 4.1.2 and during second submission in 4.1.0

-./data folder needs Seurat dataset in .rds format (14.5 gb loaded), to be downloaded from GEO:
+./data folder needs Seurat dataset in .rds format (14.5 gb loaded), which can be provided from authors:
 ./meta folder
   -  JH_org_sc_seurat_integrated_CCA_2batch_clustered_meta_with_NGN1.rds contains information for cells with NGN1 barcode for iNeuron identification.
   -  marker_list.csv contains known endothelial markers for supplemental heatmap plot.